Quiero Bailar (song): Critical reception and legacy

 Jonathan Widran of AllMusic described the track as a song that "gets the party and people moving" and as well as being one of Ivy Queen's hits.
 Ramiro Burr of Billboard stated that "Quiero Bailar" shows how effortlessly and quickly she alternately sings and raps, claiming that she has a distinct vocal style that evokes Gwen Stefani.
 Kid Curry, program director of the Rhythmic Top 40 WPOW (Power 96) radio station, cites Ivy Queen's release of "Yo Quiero Bailar" as "the last reggaetón super-hit".
+The song has become recognized as a feminist anthem.
+Editors for Refinery29 hailed the song as being vital to women, twenty years after its release.

 In 2017, the song was included on Billboard's 12 Best Dancehall & Reggaeton Choruses of the 21st Century at number ten.
 Later that year, the online magazine Pop Sugar listed the song as one of the best reggaeton songs of all time.
 It was also listed as one of 15 essential Reggaetón songs that are not "Despacito."
 Rolling Stone ranked the song on its chronicle list of the 50 Greatest Latin Pop Songs of all time.
 The song ranked at number 60 on NPR Music's list of the 200 Best Songs by 21st Century Women.
 In 2022, Rolling Stone listed the song at number 2 on its list of the 100 Greatest Reggaeton Songs of All Time.
+In 2025, the magazine listed the song at number 146 on its list of the 250 Greatest Songs of the 21st Century.

 Cover versions

 "Quiero Bailar" was covered by Puerto Rican rapper Dlaklle on the reggaetón compilation album Reggaetón 30 Pegaditas (2005).
 Recording artist Abaya covered "Quiero Bailar" on the album Evolución Urbana (2005).
 Boricua Boys also included their rendition of the song on their second album Reggaetón (2006).
-The song’s chorus was sampled by Ecuadorian singer Sophy Mell, on her 2018 single, Ponte Pa Mi, with Puerto Rican duo Jowell & Randy.
-Chilean singer Paloma Mami, also interpolated its chorus on her 2019 single, "Mami."
+The song’s chorus was sampled by Ecuadorian singer Sophy Mell, on her 2018 single "Ponte Pa Mi" with Puerto Rican duo Jowell & Randy.
+Chilean singer Paloma Mami also interpolated its chorus on her 2019 single, "Mami."